TristanHehnen/matl-db/Non-charring/PMMA/UMET/README.md

 | UMET\_TGA\_N2\_50K\_1  |  50 | 5.980 | 0 |
 | UMET\_TGA\_N2\_100K\_1 | 100 | 5.364 | 0 |

-NOTE: TGA time data was reported as [s] but appeared to be in units of [min].
-Values were scaled by a factor of 60, accordingly.

 ### Experimental Conditions: DSC
 Measurement of cp was made by comparison with sapphire and using modulation